-During the 2017-18 school year, APS and the School Board will be working on 13 separate projects and decisions to pave the way for future growth.
+During the 2017-18 school year, APS and the School Board worked on 13 separate projects and decisions to pave the way for future growth.
 Many of these projects and decisions will directly impact the Glebe community, including:

 - A sixth neighborhood middle school opening at the Stratford site in Fall 2019 and the necessary boundary changes.

 - APS’s Capital Improvement Plan (CIP) for FY 2017-26 includes up to $49 million for the Reed Building Expansion, creating 725+ elementary seats that will open for August 2021.
 Building Level Planning Committee (BLPC) appointments scheduled for September and October.

 - Renovation of the Education Center Building (next to W&L High School) to provide approximately 500 – 600 high school seats.
 Community engagement on instructional focus is planned for October.

 In an effort to stay connected with all APS families and keep open a two-way flow of information about all of the projects, APS has identified school ambassadors to share information and communications between the APS central office team and their school’s families and community.